 Most consumer reporters are all about crib recalls and how to save money when gas prices go up.

 I don’t distinguish.
 I cover it all with a consumer-centric, let-me-try-and-find-out for you approach.
-Be it navigating a new phone purchase, saving on printer cartridge replacements, and whether $27 dollar nail polish lasts longer than $1 nail polish.
+Be it navigating a new phone purchase, saving on printer cartridge replacements, and whether you should give your kids an iPad or let them watch TV.
 I’ll cover it all.
 And I like it that way.

 Blondes are not traditionally asked to explain the use of nano-photolithography in computer processors.
 Becky Worley is trying to change that.